As the name implies, it is a disease after eating contaminated food (even if the food does not look or smell bad).

-There are also occasional outbreaks of removed vegetables and fruits that have been contaminated by dirty surfaces or animal feces.
+There are also occasional outbreaks of removed vegetables and fruits that dirty surfaces or animal feces have contaminated.

 2.- Clostridium perfringens

-This bacteria can be found in unpasteurized dairy products or raw meats, as well as in raw products that have touched the ground.
-Common cases of food poisoning include eating meat-based soups or stews that are not properly refrigerated.
+This bacteria can be found in unpasteurized dairy products or raw meats, as well as in natural products that have touched the ground.
+Typical cases of food poisoning include eating meat-based soups or stews that are not properly refrigerated.

-If someone is sick with a staph infection, the bacteria can end up in food that the sick person touched.
+If someone is sick with a staph infection, the bacteria can end up in food that the ill person touched.
 Common foods that have caused outbreaks include unrefrigerated egg salad.

-Beef, especially ground beef products, is the main risk from E. coli.
+Beef, especially ground beef products, is the leading risk from E. coli.
 It can spread to other foods through dirty water or dirty surfaces.

 These are just a few of the most common bacteria responsible for food poisoning.
 There are hundreds more, including Vibrio vulnificus and hepatitis A.